abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 update the root last, since the root is the parent of every FS object.

 Once the root is updated, all other journal logs become useless, and can be erased.
-The root's log is not written in the first `n` blocks of the journal, but written as a new master node entry in the master blocks.
+The root\'s log is not written in the first `n` blocks of the journal, but written as a new master node entry in the master blocks.

 Once the new root is written, the first `n` blocks can be erased, and